chronos-pramantha/ontologies/README.md

-This backend is serving at http://ontologies.pramantha.net
+This backend is serving at https://ontologies.pramantha.net

+This repo contains submodules, to clone use: `git submodule update --init --recursive --remote`

 ## About